learn-co-curriculum/angular-ngroute-readme/README.md

 ## Resolving Data

+When we load our page, we might require some data from the server.
+We might have a user profile that needs data from the server, so we know all about that user and a list of their photos for example.
+This is where resolving data comes in - we can request data before our routes load, to then use in our page.

 Now, we could go and fetch user data in our controller, but that means that the view will load and then we will have a flicker between the view having no user data and the view being populated with data.

 Instead, we can use the `resolve` property we spoke about earlier - this allows us to specify a bunch of promises that we want to be resolved *before* our view is rendered.